emiliakoerner/low_complexity_project/lib/README.md

 if SELECTED_ORGANISMS is None, python will consider SELECTED_TAXA instead

 - load_organisms.py: Parses README files from Uniprot to find each organisms name, proteome ID and Tax ID, stores data in a dictionary.
 Then looks for organisms in REF_DIR (folder with reference proteomes) and saves the proteome ID, taxon and the path to the fasta.gz folder in another dictionary.
 Then filters organisms, using the passed arguments or SELECTED_ORGANISMS or SELECTED_TAXA to filter for the desired organisms.

+- goO_constants: Defines the taxa that belong to each group of organisms the proteomes should be classified into for analysis.
+Example:
+PLANTS = ['Viridiplantae', 'Rhodophyta', 'Phaeophyceae', 'Xanthophyceae']